tuhalang/ruby-console-mcp/README.md

 ### execute_rails_script

-Execute a multi-line Ruby script in the Rails console.
+Execute a multi-line Ruby script in the console.
 Useful for complex operations, method definitions, or blocks of code.

 **Parameters:**
 - `script` (string, required): Multi-line Ruby script to execute